Skip to main content

 It also looks likely that the EU will be looking to address this issue at a higher level.
 Ideally, they will ban the practice outright.

-The history of olive oil in the UK
+The history of olive oil use in the UK

 How do cooking oils compare on emissions?

-So, which type of oil should the ethical consumer buy?
+Which type of oil should the ethical consumer buy if concerned about environmental emissions?
 We would argue that the main issue is not which type of oil but, rather, which brand.

 There are, however, some factors that may influence your decision on type.
 When it comes to greenhouse gas emissions, the difference is not that significant, particularly as oil is itself likely to be a very small portion of your carbon footprint, although coconut oil produces the lowest emissions and olive oil the highest, as shown: